gt-epl/HarvestContainers/Docs/01_setup_cloudlab.md

 # Cloudlab Setup Notes

 ## Introduction
----
 All experiments (functional & performance) were carried out on resources made available by [Cloudlab](https://www.cloudlab.us).
-We primarily make use of 2 resource types.
-Refer [cloudlab docs](http://docs.cloudlab.us/hardware.html) for more details:
+We make use of `c6420` (16 core Xeon Gold (Skylake)) machines.
+Refer [cloudlab docs](http://docs.cloudlab.us/hardware.html) for more details.
-1. `c6420` - 16 core Xeon Gold (Skylake)
-2. `c220g5` - 20 core Xeon Silvers (Skylake)

 Performance runs were carried out on `c6420` machines.
-We highly recommend you use the corresponding `c6420` profiles for artifact evaluation.
-This profile has already been setup with necessary dependencies.
+We highly recommend you use the `c6420` profiles for artifact evaluation.
+This profile has already been setup with most necessary dependencies.

 If you'd like to setup from scratch, refer to `HarvestContainers/TestFramework/Bootstrap/firstboot.sh` for all dependencies.

 ## Requesting Resources on Cloudlab
----
 We make use of the following profiles to instantiate resources (aka creating an experiment on cloudlab) A **2 node cluster** is sufficient for all experiments.